jedipunkz/miniecs/README.md

 $ miniecs login --region <REGION_NAME>
 ```

-You can also specify cluster.
+You can also specify a cluster.

 ```shell
 $ miniecs login --region <REGION_NAME> --cluster <CLUSTER_NAME>